UK-Japan Global Seminar Series

 The UK–Japan Global Seminar series has convened an annual conference, held alternately in London and Tokyo, to discuss these shared concerns and identify practical ways to deepen UK–Japan cooperation.
 The project has also produced a series of publications and hosts discussion groups to provide opportunities for policy experts, analysts and decision-makers from both countries to assess their respective approaches to a range of challenges.

-The final output from the project will be a report – to be published in 2018 – which will draw on the key themes and ideas discussed over the five years of the project, as well as incorporate (as authors) some of the individuals that have previously participated in the series.
+The final output from the project is a report drawing on the key themes and ideas discussed over the five years of the project, as well as incorporating (as authors) some of the individuals that have previously participated in the series.
+The report is available here: https://www.chathamhouse.org/publication/uk-and-japan-forging-global-and-proactive-partnership

-For reports and recordings from the series: https://www.chathamhouse.org/about/structure/asia-programme/uk-japan
+For further reports and recordings from the series: https://www.chathamhouse.org/about/structure/asia-programme/uk-japan